umee-network/docs/docs/users/using-the-web-app/connecting-app.md

 ### Written Guide

-****
+---

 #### 1) Go to [app.umee.cc](https://app.umee.cc/) (mainnet) or [testnet.umee.cc](https://testnet.umee.cc/) (testnet).

 #### 2) You should now see a pop-up from your Umee blockchain compatible wallet.
-Approve the connection request to connect to your account on the Umee blockchain. *Testnet users will also be asked to approve a chain add request.*
+Approve the connection request to connect to your account on the Umee blockchain. _Testnet users will also be asked to approve a chain add request._

 > This will allow the Umee web app to know your wallet address and balances, and give the app the ability to request approval for transactions initiated by the user.
 This does NOT give the Umee web app the ability to spend tokens without permission.